Photo by Dan Brown

 /Cru-ci-ble:/ In which substances interact, leading to the formation of something new.

-Intimate Partnerships are one of the most dynamic and intense crucible that exists.
-Many of us enter into a commitment, that on some level we were conditioned to believe would provide mutuality and fulfillment, only to discover parts of our partner and ourselves that seem incompatible and even threaten our well being.
+Intimate Partnership is one of the most dynamic and intense crucible that exists.
+Many of us enter into a commitment, that on some level we were conditioned to believe will provide mutuality and fulfillment, only to discover parts of our partner and ourselves that seem incompatible to our well being.
 Unfortunately most of us are not trained in tools and perspectives that could help us navigate this complex terrain, and instead of evolving into a partnership of deeper trust and depth, the dynamic of the relationship can become burdened with pain and disappointment.

 Multigenerational Narratives